Rational points of quiver moduli spaces: Rational points of the moduli space

 \subsection{Rational points that do not come from rational representations}

-When the Brauer group of $k$ is non-trivial, the type map $\cT:\Modgs(k) \lra \Br(k)$ can have non-empty fibres other than $\cT^{-1}([1])$ (see Example \ref{quaternionic_rep}).
-In particular, by Theorem \ref{image_of_k_rep_in_k_pts_of_the_moduli_scheme}, the natural map $\Fgs(k)\lra \Modgs(k)$ is injective but not surjective in that case.
-The goal of the present section is to show that the fibres of the type map above non-trivial elements of the Brauer group of $k$ still admit a modular interpretation, using representations over division algebras
+If the Brauer group of $k$ is non-trivial, the type map $\cT:\Modgs(k) \lra \Br(k)$ can have non-empty fibres other than $\cT^{-1}([1])$; see Example \ref{quaternionic_rep}.
+In this case, by Theorem \ref{image_of_k_rep_in_k_pts_of_the_moduli_scheme}, the natural map $\Fgs(k)\lra \Modgs(k)$ is injective but not surjective.
+The goal of the present section is to show that the fibres of the type map over non-trivial elements of the Brauer group of $k$ admit a modular interpretation, using representations over division algebras

 If $[c]\in H^2(\Gal_k;\kb^\times)$ lies in the image of the type map, then by definition there exists a representation $M\in\Reps(\kb)$ and a family $(u_\tau)_{\tau\in\Gal_k}$ such that $u_{1_{\Gal_k}}=1_{\G(\kb)}$ and $u_\tau\cdot \Phi_\tau(M)=M$ for all $\tau\in\Gal_k$.
 Moreover, the given $2$-cocycle $c$ is cohomologous to the $2$-cocycle $c_u:(\tau_1,\tau_2) \lmt u_{\tau_1} \Psi_{\tau_1}(u_{\tau_2}) u_{\tau_1\tau_2}^{-1}$.
 In order to analyse such families $(u_\tau)_{\tau\in\Gal_k}$ in detail, we introduce the following terminology, reflecting the fact that these families will later be used to modify the $\Gal_k$-action on $\Rep(\kb)$ and $\G(\kb)$.